 Katelyn B, Instructor

-Katelyn is a junior at Crowley Collegiate Academy where she intends to graduate with her high school diploma and an associate's degree in mathematics.
+Katelyn is a senior at Crowley Collegiate Academy where she intends to graduate with her high school diploma and an associate's degree in mathematics.
 She hopes to continue working in mathematics in the future, along with non-profit work.
 Katelyn lives with her younger brother and her dogs.
 She loves to read and write stories.
 She also enjoys community work and spending time with her family and friends.

 Favorite Number: 24, because it is me and my brother's favorite numbers from when we were kids, 8 and 3, multiplied.